bitcart/bitcart-sdk/examples/atomic_tipbot/README.md

  - Mongo DB
  - Pyrogram(for bot)
  - qrcode library for generating qr codes
- - Bitcart to do all the bitcoin and lightning job.
+ - BitcartCC to do all the bitcoin and lightning job.

-Special thanks to @reablaz, for his original [Atomic tips bot](https://github.com/reablaz/atomic_tipbot) This bot is rewritten in my style, using modern python 3.6+ f-strings, and of course, bitcart. (and made this example reproducible)
+Special thanks to @reablaz, for his original [Atomic tips bot](https://github.com/reablaz/atomic_tipbot) This bot is rewritten in my style, using modern python 3.6+ f-strings, and of course, BitcartCC. (and made this example reproducible)

 ## Installation